mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 ## Stuff & Visibility

-This is starting to feel more complete, so let's kick it up by randomly place some stuff in the rooms and then adding a visibility algorithm to create a fog of war effect:
+This is starting to feel more complete, so let's kick it up by randomly placing some stuff in the rooms and then adding a visibility algorithm to create a fog of war effect:

 ![](./images/final-demo-optimized.gif)